Danieladu/Danieladu/README.md

-### This is Hongyang Du
+### 👨‍💻 This is Hongyang Du
-- 🔭 I’m currently working on the Microsoft BotFramework and Azure Bot Service.
+- I’m currently working on the Microsoft BotFramework and Azure Bot Service.

+### 🕧 My working status on coding
 <!--START_SECTION:waka-->
 ```text
 C#         45 mins         ███████████▓░░░░░░░░░░░░░   47.23 %